railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 You can see the `Advanced Search View` in the light green shaded area.

-You can filter the information of a task according to the Group by features:
+You can filter the information of a task according to the Group by features.

-* Project
-* Task
-* Partner
-* Assigned users
-* State
-* Company
-* Stage
-* Day
-* Month
-* Year

-Click for instance the `Stage` button in Group by, and then click Task.
+Click for instance the `Stage` button in Group by, and then click Task to analyse your tasks by stage and then by task.

 This `Advanced Search View` can also be attached to any `List View` of an object and hence increase the search facility when a user looks up the record in list view.